Migration Guide

 Strict mode differences

 If you used Pyright with typeCheckingMode = "basic" or "standard", you will see significantly more errors with Basilisk — because those modes allow untyped code.
 This is expected and is the point.
-Use per-path overrides with deadlines to phase in enforcement on a directory-by-directory basis.
+Use per-path overrides to phase in enforcement on a directory-by-directory basis.

 From mypy